-Raymond W. Red Corn III was elected to the 1st Osage Nation Congress in 2006, and to the 2nd Congress in 2010.
-He served as Second Speaker in the 2nd Congress and as Speaker in the 3rd.
-Elected as Assistant Principal Chief in 2014, Raymond has focused on organizational issues, agriculture, and constituent services.
-At Chief Standing Bear's instruction, he has led efforts to acquire and plan development of new properties, prioritize acquisitions, and work cooperatively with local governments.
+Raymond W. Red Corn III served through the formative early years of the 1st Osage Nation Congress, as Second Speaker in the 2nd Congress, and as Speaker of the 3rd.
+Elected as Assistant Principal Chief in 2014 and again in 2018, Assistant Principal Chief Red Corn has focused on organizational issues, agriculture, and technology, including the creation of Skyway 36.
+At Principal Chief Standing Bear's instruction, he has led efforts to acquire and plan development of new properties, prioritize acquisitions, and work cooperatively with local governments.

-Raymond has four sons – Ryan, Jon, Alex, and Studebaker – and a stepson, Jed Creel.
-Raymond has worked around the fire since 2003 and has been a member of the Pawhuska Committee since 2006.
-All four of Raymond’s Osage sons participate in the I-lon-schka.
-Raymond is the son of Raymond and Waltena Red Corn of the Pawhuska Indian Village, and the husband of Louise Red Corn, owner of the Bigheart Times, a local newspaper.
+Red Corn has been a member of the Pawhuska Committee since 2006.
+All four of Raymond’s sons participate in the I-lon-schka.
+Raymond is the son of Raymond and Waltena Red Corn of the Pawhuska Indian Village.

-Assistant Chief Red Corn values education.
-All of his sons graduated from Kansas University; Ryan with a degree in Fine Arts, Jon with a Masters in Architecture, Alex with a degree in Education and Studebaker with a degree in Engineering.
-Both Alex and Studebaker are pursuing doctorates in their field; Alex at Kansas State and Studebaker at Purdue.
-Inspired by his sons, Raymond went back to school in 2010 part time, graduating in 2017 with a Bachelors degree in Business Administration with a Management emphasis.
+The Red Corn family values education.
+All of Assistant Chief’s sons received Bachelor’s degrees from Kansas University and have continued their educations; Ryan with a degree in Fine Arts, working on an MFA from the Institute of American Indian Arts, Jon with a Masters in Architecture and an MBA in Business from OSU, Alex with a PhD in Education from Kansas State and Raymond M. Red Corn with a PhD in Engineering from Purdue.
+Inspired by his sons, Raymond went back to school part-time in 2010, graduating in 2017 with a Bachelors degree in Business Administration with a Management emphasis.